apache/flagon-useralejs/README.md

 ## Configure

 Some configuration is necessary.
-At minimum you will need to provide UserALE.js an end-point to ship logs to; default behavior is to ship logs to `localhost:8000/`.
+At minimum you will need to provide UserALE.js an end-point to ship logs to; default behavior is to ship logs to `localhost:8000`.

+**NOTE**: In order to facilitate testing configuration and usage of UserALE.js, we have included an [example logging server](https://github.com/apache/incubator-flagon-useralejs/tree/master/example#capturing-logs-using-the-logging-server) in our
+[example directory](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).
+This is a very helpful utility that works with both included [module examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example/webpackUserAleExample) and [script-tag examples](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).
+We strongly recommend experimenting with it.

+Configuration details follow:

 If you have included UserALE.js in your project as a `module`, you will need to use our 'userale.options' function, which exposes library configuration options through our API: